 Google Cloud resources persist in Google Cloud projects.
 For this

 reason, each Google Cloud is represented by a namespace directory within

 namespaces/.
 The namespace directory must match the name of the

 Google Cloud project ID exactly.
-These Namespace directories can inherit
+These namespace directories can inherit

 from abstract namespaces.

 Configs are stored in either YAML or JSON.
 Each type of resource has different required and optional fields.
-For details each type of resource, such as a Pub/Sub PubSubTopic, see Config Connector resources.
+For details about each type of resource, such as a Pub/Sub PubSubTopic, see Config Connector resources.

 For example, assume that this config is stored in